AMcQueen95/CSCE35103/README.md

    java --version
    ```
 3. Navigate to `backend` in the `CSCE35103-main` folder.
-4. Run the following commands to build and run the backend:
+4. Run the following commands to build and run the backend (chmod +x mvn only needs to be run the first time opening project):
    ```bash
    cd apache-maven-3.9.9/bin
    chmod +x mvn